Mode of StudyFull-time, Full-time sandwich with work placement

 Careers and opportunities

-Previous graduates from this course have gone on to work in areas including:
+Our graduates have gone on to work in areas such as:

 - online, newspaper, magazine and broadcast journalism